alienresident/resume/resume.md

 * Create a new responsive user interface for Sakai, an Open Source Learning Management System
 * Commit back the user experience work from NYU Classes to Sakai
-* Design a new user interface for NYU’s Email Direct — a bulk email communication tool for NYU administrators.
+* Design a new user interface for NYU’s Email Direct — a bulk email communication tool for NYU administrators

 **User Experience Designer**
 *Academic Technology Services, Information Technology Services*